Intern Evaluation Procedures

 Procedures for Intern Appeal

-If the intern challenges any of the actions taken by the ITS as described above, she/he/they must, within 10 days of receipt of the ITS’s decision, inform the Training Director (TD) in writing of such a challenge.
+If the intern challenges any of the actions taken by the ITS as described above, they must inform the TD in writing of such a challenge within 10 days of receipt of the ITS’s decision.

 A review hearing will be conducted, chaired by the TD, in which the challenge is heard, and the evidence presented.
 Within 5 days of the completion of the review hearing, the Review Panel submits a report to the Director, including any recommendations for further action.
 Decisions made by the Review Panel will be made by majority vote.
 The intern is informed of the recommendation.